1979 Commonwealth Heads of Government Meeting

 The 1979 Commonwealth Heads of Government Meeting was the fifth Meeting of the Heads of Government of the Commonwealth of Nations.
 39 countries attended the meeting.
-It was held in Lusaka, Zambia, between 1 August 1979 and 7 August 1979, and was hosted by that country's President, Kenneth Kaunda.
+It was held in Lusaka, Zambia, between 1 – 7 August 1979, and was hosted by Zambian President Kenneth Kaunda.

-Issues discussed at the conference included the situation in Rhodesia, the armed conflicts in Indo-China, the global growth of the refugee problem, the situation in Cyprus and Southern Africa.
+Issues discussed at the conference included the situation in Rhodesia, armed conflicts in Indochina, the global growth of the refugee problem, and the situation in Cyprus and Southern Africa.
 Sir Shridath Ramphal was reappointed as Commonwealth Secretary-General during the meeting.
-The Lusaka Declaration of the Commonwealth on Racism and Racial Prejudice was issued at the end of the CHOGM, including a special declaration condemning apartheid.
+The Lusaka Declaration of the Commonwealth on Racism and Racial Prejudice was issued at the end of the conference, including a special declaration condemning apartheid.